Car Accidents

 Driving Without a License Versus Driving Without a License on Your Person

 Driving legally in St. Louis, Missouri, requires more than just knowing the rules of the road.
-Speeding, failing to yield the right-of-way, and distracted driving are common offenses committed by drivers.
+Failing to yield the right-of-way, speeding, and distracted driving are common offenses committed by drivers.
 However, by law, you are required to carry a valid driver’s license whenever you’re behind the wheel.
 But what happens if you’re caught driving… read more